Boemska/user-navigator/README.md

 ### 4 - Configure

 Inside the `web` folder there is a configuration file called `h54s.config`.
 Within this, set the `metadataRoot` value to the folder root identified in step 2.
-Inside the `sas` folder there is a file called `h54snew.sas`.
-This should be referenced with `%include` from the autoexec.

 ### 5 - Profit